 It is worthwhile to note here that the benefits recommended by the Bombay Textile Labour Enquiry Committee in 1937 and Whitley Commission in 1931 were in some respects higher than those available under the E.S.I.
 Scheme.
 For example, the Textile Labour Enquiry Committee had recommended cash benefit to the extent of 75 per cent of the average wage for a maximum period of 6 months in a year.
-The whitley Commission had recommended that refund should be made available to the workers who left employment after subscribing and before they had been covered by insurance for a reasonable period.
-Commission of the present E.S.I. benefits are much lower than those available there.
-In countries like Switzerland and Austria where the schemes are managed by workers' societies the sickness benefit is paid for 28 weeks in a year as against 8 weeks of the 3.3.I.
-The cash benefit paid in other countries is also at least three-fourths average wage as against balf average here whereas the contribution from workers in those countries are no more than improve the benefits granted by the E.S.I.
-Scheme and bring them improve the benefits granted by the E.S.I.
+The Whitley Commission had recommended that refund should be made available to the workers who left employment after subscribing and before they had been covered by insurance for a reasonable period comparison of the present E.S.I. benefits are much lower than those available there.
+In countries like Switzerland and Austria where the schemes are managed by workers' societies the sickness benefit is paid for 28 weeks in a year as against 8 weeks of the E.S.I.
+The cash benefit paid in other countries is also at least three-fourths average wage as against half average here whereas the contribution from workers in those countries are no more than what workers pay here.
+There is thus an urgent need to radically improve the benefits granted by the E.S.I.
 Scheme and bring them in line with international standards.
-In their report for the in line with international standards.
-In their report for the lack for petty and minor improvements that were made during recent years.
+In their report for the year 1957-58, the Corporation authorities, however, pat their was head for notity and minor improvements that were made during back for petty and minor improvements that were made during recent years.

-The process of effecting improvements in the benefit structure of the Scheme) started in 1954 continued to gather momentum and looking back there is reason to be satisfied with the achievement says the report on page 2.
-And what is the the achievement says the report on page 2.
+"The process(of effecting improvements in the benefit structure of the Scheme) started in 1954 continued to gather momentum and looking back there is reason to be satisfied with the achievement" says the report on page 2.
 And what is the improvement effected?
-Sending cash benefit by money orders, supply improvement effected?
-Sending cash benefit to T.B. of spectacles at cost price, increase of cash benefit to T.B. patients beyond 8 weeks at reduced rate, etc. Can these be called patients beyond 8 weeks at reduced rate, etc. Can these small mercies?
-The self-improvements?
+Sending cash benefit by money orders, supply of spectacles at cost price, increase of cash benefit to T.B. patients beyond 8 weeks at reduced rate, etc. Can these be called real improvements?
 Must we thank them for these small mercies?